XYOracleNetwork-v1/sdk-xyo-flutter/README.md

 ## Description

 A robust Bluetooth solution for Android.
 This BLE SDK was written from ground-up, in Kotlin, to help developers with the agonizing issues with Android the BLE stack.
 Not only will this SDK make XYO apps better, but bring XYO functionality to existing apps.
-In adition to generalized BLE support, the SDK also has specific support for XY spacific hardware.
+In addition to generalized BLE support, the SDK also has specific support for XY spacific hardware.

 ## Install